The LeadersIn Maritime Law

 • Proceed to a place for repairs.

-A certified vessel is also required to comply with all of the conditions during the term of the certificate.
-Should a vessel not be in compliance with these terms, a written notice will be sent to the individual in charge and the vessel may be required to make repairs immediately or cease operating; in some cases, if the vessel has a condition deemed to be unsafe to life, the certificate may be revoked or suspended.
+A certified vessel is also required to comply with all of the conditions during the term of the certificate, such as the number of crew or the route it may take.
+Should a vessel not comply with these terms, a written notice will be sent to the individual in charge and the vessel may be required to make repairs immediately or cease operating; in some cases, if the vessel has a condition deemed to be unsafe to life, the certificate may be revoked or suspended.

 Scope of the Inspection by the Coast Guard